gonzedge/mspec-color/README.markdown

 So I made this quick and dirty script to wrap nunit-console.exe and print out colors.

-## NOTE: Does not appear to work in Windows (yet) ...
-I'll be fixing it momentarily!

 ### With Colors

 ![Screenshot With Colors][with]